-As marketers adapt to trends moving into the new year, marketing plans and planning strategies are bound to change, especially because digital marketing strategy and technology continue to evolve.
+As marketers adapt to trends moving into the new year, marketing plans and planning strategies are bound to change, especially because digital marketing technology and strategy continue to evolve.
 Marketers can’t expect to be successful with a marketing plan that they’ve continued to use, year after year.
 Only by taking advantage of all available tools and information will marketers reach their target audience and make the most out of their available time, budget and opportunity.

 A traditional marketing plan focuses on two simple questions, “who do we want to reach and how are we going to do it?”
 But in today’s modern marketing, answering those two questions isn’t enough.
 There are too many platforms available and too much noise and competition from other organizations vying for attention.
 By not being more granular with how to approach marketing, an organization runs the risk of wasting time by not meeting its own goals and expectations.